The Ultimate Sleep Posture Guide: Finding Your Perfect Spinal Alignment

 😴 The Side Sleeper (The Fetal or Log Position)

-The most popular position, but also the riskiest for shoulder and hip pain.
+The most popular position, but also one where shoulder and hip comfort matters most.

-- The Goal: Keep the spine perfectly straight (like standing up straight).
+- The Goal: Keep the spine comfortably straight (like standing up straight).

 -